ZEN-universe/ZEN-garden/docs/files/input_handling.rst

 2. The base units themselves can not be linearly dependent, e.g., you cannot choose the base units ``GW``, ``hour`` and ``GJ``.
 3. The dimensionalities must be unique.
 While you can use ``m^3`` and ``km``, you cannot use both ``MW`` and ``GW``.
 You will get a warning if you define the same unit twice, but that is still ok.

-The code will output errors or warnings, if the selection of base units is wrong, so play around with the base units and see what works and what doesn't.

 Enforcing unit consistency
 --------------------------